Kodziak/kodziak/README.md

-## 👋 Hi there, I'm Kodziak, but you can call me [Przemek](https://www.linkedin.com/in/ppaczoski/)!
+## 👋 Hi there, I'm Kodziak, but you can call me [Przemek](https://kodziak.com/about)!

-I'm a QA guy who can undertake complex problems and produce final solutions.
-I'm fascinated about making better work processes using agile methodologies and iterate over written solutions to gain better results.
+I'm a BUIDLer who loves solving tough problems and finishing projects.
+I enjoy making things, improving how easy they are to use, and sharing them with more people.

+If you have an idea you want to create, let's chat!

+I'm a founder and CEO of [Syncra](https://syncra.xyz/).

 ---